 - Get agreement to your visit.

-- Find out who the key players are/stakeholders well before your visit.
-It’s far easier to engage with people if a familiar face is introducing you, so use council/regional staff where possible.
+- Find out who the key players/stakeholders are well before your visit.
+It’s far easier to engage with people if a familiar face is introducing you, so use regional staff or other contacts where possible.

 - Let Council/service providers know you’re visiting well in advance.
 On the day you leave let someone in the community know your arrival time.

 - Make sure your vehicle is appropriate for off road driving.
 We often see NTG vehicles that aren’t equipped to drive on bush roads with heavy corrugations.